spencertipping/tau/README.md

 ## Queue
++ Automatically refer to `i9`s that are already on the heap
 + Make `i9::deref()` behavior consistent
 + Indexed collections
 + GC performance: optimize data structures in markset, preallocate πho9